iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 ***********************************************
 Type ID 5 | System Control
 ===========================

+System Control allows the user to perform low level tasks on the motor controller’s microcontroller and gather basic information.
+The motor’s uptime can be read and set, allowing for flexible timing and synchronizing.
+System Control also has a Module ID parameter, which allows motors to be bussed on a single serial line yet addressed uniquely.
+System Control is unique since its ID is always 0 even when the Module ID has been changed.

     .. table:: System Control
         :widths: 8 18 15 10 5 50
         :class: tight-table